EX-XDRiVER/Chart-Documentation/unlocks.md

 - If the player has an EX score between or equal to the specified EX scores on a specified song name and difficulty, this returns true. bool xdrv.HasClearTimeInRangeByNameAndDifficulty(string songName, int difficulty, float minTime, float maxTime);

-- Use this function with caution.
-Circular dependencies WILL crash the game at the moment. bool xdrv.IsChartUnlockedByNameAndDifficulty(string songName, int difficulty);
+- Checks if the specified song and difficulty is unlocked.
+Circular dependencies / excessive chains of this function will give an error and return false. bool xdrv.IsChartUnlockedByNameAndDifficulty(string songName, int difficulty);

 - Gets the best medal the player has on a specified song name and difficulty as a numerical representation.